Sigurd Lie

 Sigurd Lie (May 23, 1871 – September 30, 1904) was a Norwegian composer and conductor.

 Lie was born in Drammen.
 He grew up in Kristiansand, studied in Leipzig in the early 1890s, and then moved to Oslo to work as a conductor.
 He died of tuberculosis in Oslo in 1904.

 Lie is known for romances, and his best-known work is the romance Sne (Snow) with lyrics by Helge Rode.
-He also wrote other well-regarded Norwegian romances, including Hav (The Sea) and Det er vaar (It Is Spring), both with lyrics by Idar Handagard.
+He also wrote other well-regarded Norwegian romances, including Hav (The Sea) and Det er vaar (It Is Spring), with lyrics by Idar Handagard.
 He also set poems by Vilhelm Krag to music.